 Heat maps are a particularly helpful way to visualize data that can aid in conversion rate optimization.
 Use them to find:

 - Elements that are getting clicked like buttons but aren’t actually clickable.

-- Where people stop scrolling on your long-form landing page.
+- Where people stop scrolling on your long-form post-click landing page.

 - Distracting elements that might be stealing attention from your call-to-action.

-Keep in mind, though; heat maps aren’t data — they simply display data in a visually digestible way.
+Despite their usefulness, it’s important to remember heat maps aren’t data — they simply display data in a visually digestible way.
 To figure out the “why” behind what visitors are clicking or how far they’re scrolling, you’ll need to do hypothesis testing.
-Learn everything you need to know about using heat maps on your landing page here.
+Learn everything you need to know about using heatmaps on your post-click landing page here.

 Consult your team